 Two exams are required by the Graduate School as benchmarks toward the Ph.D.
 Information about the Graduate School requirements and guidelines for these exams, please see the Exams section of the Graduate School site.

 To qualify as a Ph.D. candidate, each graduate student must pass the Admission to Candidacy, or “A exam.”
 This exam has both written and oral components.

 The A exam should be taken by the end of the second year if possible, but no later than the beginning of your seventh semester of registration.
 Not having obtained sufficient data is not an acceptable reason for delaying the A exam.
 You should consult with your committee about an acceptable date/time and reserve a room.
 The completed Schedule of Exam form for the A-exam must be filed with the Graduate School at least seven (7) days prior to the date of the exam.
-This form must be signed by all of the members of the Special Committee, the Director of Graduate Studies, and one of the GFAs.
+This on-line form is available on the Graduate School web site at https://gradschool.cornell.edu/forms/.
+It must be signed by all of the members of the Special Committee, the Director of Graduate Studies, and one of the GFAs.
 You should give a copy of the written proposal for your exam to each member of the examination committee at least a week before the oral exam.

 Course requirements for the major (including BioMG 7510 “Ethical Issues”), and all or most for the minor, should be finished by the time of the A exam.
 Occasionally, the student and the Special Committee may feel an additional course is useful or important after the A exam and this may be recommended or required by the Special Committee.